So…you have form tracking set up, leads are coming in and everything is going swimmingly.

 Analyzing Form Field Data in Google Analytics

-And if we click here on the form category, we see that the Contact Us is now medium size business.
+If we open the form submit, we see that the value for Contact Us is now Medium Size Business.

 But that’s really how you would send over your data to Google Analytics.